 Microsoft (MSFT) Received its Third Buy in a Row

-After Morgan Stanley and Wedbush gave Microsoft (NASDAQ: MSFT) a Buy rating last month, the company received another Buy, this time from RBC Capital.
-Analyst Alex Zukin maintained a Buy rating on Microsoft today and set a price target of $200.00.
-The company’s shares closed last Monday at $168.04, close to its 52-week high of $168.75.
+After Morgan Stanley and Wedbush gave Microsoft (NASDAQ: MSFT) a Buy rating last month, the company received another Buy, this time from Barclays.
+Analyst Raimo Lenschow maintained a Buy rating on Microsoft yesterday and set a price target of $190.00.
+The company’s shares closed last Monday at $172.78, close to its 52-week high of $174.05.

-According to TipRanks.com, Zukin is a top 25 analyst with an average return of 24.4% and a 77.4% success rate.
-Zukin covers the Technology sector, focusing on stocks such as Zoom Video Communications, Cornerstone Ondemand, and Ceridian HCM Holding.
+According to TipRanks.com, Lenschow is a top 25 analyst with an average return of 20.5% and a 75.2% success rate.
+Lenschow covers the Technology sector, focusing on stocks such as Cornerstone Ondemand, Ceridian HCM Holding, and Slack Technologies.

 See today’s analyst top recommended stocks >>